wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 Let's write a function to take an input message (as bytes) and massage it.

-First, we'll need to break the message up into a list of ints sized to 32 bits apiece.
+First, we'll need to break the message up into a list of ints sized to 32 bits apiece. `struct.unpack` is the tool of choice for this type of byte conversion.

 We'll also want to initialize our state variables and keep a log of all intermediate states.

 ```python